-When I was a baby visiting my grandparents in our tiny hometown, their next-door neighbours had a little boy my age and we became playmates from the time we were about a year old.
+When I was a baby visiting grandparents in our tiny hometown, their next-door neighbours had a boy my age and we became playmates from the time we were about a year old.
 Growing up, we spent hours bicycling the gravel streets and back alleys together, floating rafts on sloughs, and (raiding the place on our tricycles) pinching sugar cubes off the tables at his parents’ small diner on the main street.

 But what if the diner still stood?
-What if it had been empty for 20 years but its bones were still good and I bought it, moved in and opened up the front door?
+What if it had been empty for 20 years but its bones were still straight and I bought it, moved in and opened up the front door?

 It was fun to imagine, and so I did.
-I imagined a character much like myself getting up at 6 a.m. on weekdays to start a batch of bread, then going for a walk with her little dog to the nearby lake while the dough rose.
+I imagined a character much like myself getting up at 6 a.m. on weekdays to start a batch of bread, then going for a walk with her little dog to the nearby lake as the dough rose.
 I saw her returning to sip on hot black coffee while perched behind that counter, laptop flipped open to record cafe life as she sees it.
-I saw her sitting in the peaceful semi-dark, everything ready for the day, bread soon to come out of the oven, before unlocking the front door to welcome the townspeople and travellers who would be her customers.
+I saw her sitting in the peaceful semi-dark, everything ready for the morning, bread soon to come out of the oven, before unlocking the front door to welcome the townspeople and travellers who would be her customers.